 The final conditions of the fellowship depends upon the experience of the fellow and on the particular IMDEA hosting Institute.

-AMAROUT fellows will enjoy the rights and benefits provided by the Spanish Social Security System, including: full health-care coverage, state pension, unemployment compensation, and maternity/paternity leave.
+AMAROUT fellows will enjoy the rights and benefits provided by the Spanish Social Security System, including: full health-care coverage, contribution to state pension, unemployment compensation, and maternity/paternity leave.

-The AMAROUT Selection Committee consists of eight Evaluation Panels, one for each of the participating IMDEA Institutes.
-Each Evaluation Panel is formed by the Director of the Institute, three members of its Scientific Advisory Board, and two external, independent peer reviewers.
+The AMAROUT Selection Committee consists of seven Evaluation Panels, one for each of the participating IMDEA Institutes.
+Each Evaluation Panel is formed by, at least, the Director of the Institute, three members of its Scientific Advisory Board, and two external, independent peer reviewers.

 Each of the participating IMDEA Institutes has signed a Declaration of Commitment to the "European Charter for Researchers" and the "European Code of Conduct for the Recruitment of Researchers".
 Therefore, the Selection Committee will abide to the principles of openness, efficiency, transparency, supportiveness, and international comparability stated in these documents.